binaryage/firerainbow/index.md

 History
 -------

+* v1.0 (to be released)
+  * robust colorization of compressed scripts with long lines (previously parser halted)
+  * updated parser to CodeMirror 0.61
+  * compatibility with Firebug 1.4

 * v0.9 (29.01.2009)
-  * updated parser with CodeMirror 0.60
+  * updated parser to CodeMirror 0.60
   * fixed glitch when script didn't get colorized on first display in Firebug 1.4
   * tested to work with official Firebug 1.3 and Firefox 3.0.5 (worked also with alpha Firebug 1.4 and nightly Firefox 3.1)